Category: News

 Desulphurisation technology for India and Bangladesh

 Environment flue gas desulphurisation technology and its marketing in India and Bangladesh by Indure.
-To ease market entry, HZI Steinmüller shall provide engineering services along with the technology, as well as support for sales and tender preparations.
+To ease market entry, Kanadevia Inova Steinmüller shall provide engineering services along with the technology, as well as support for sales and tender preparations.

-With many decades of experience in the area of flue gas cleaning, HZI Steinmüller is one of the leading suppliers of this technology.
+With many decades of experience in the area of flue gas cleaning, Kanadevia Inova Steinmüller is one of the leading suppliers of this technology.
 The Indure Private Limited is active as a general contractor in the area of planning and constructing power plant equipment, especially in India.

 Read More